ma4nn/pihole-munin-plugins/README.md

 # MuninPiholePlugins
-Munin plugins for monitoring Pi-hole (tested with Pi-hole v3.1.4 - https://pi-hole.net)
+Munin plugins for monitoring Pi-hole (tested with Pi-hole v4.3 - https://pi-hole.net)

 ## Plugins
 * `pihole_queries` show the queries rates (total dns queries and blocked queries/ads rates).
 The daily graph from this plugin should have a curve pace very similar to the one from the Pi-hole web interface.
 * `pihole_cache` shows the queries cache rates (forwarded and cached queries rates)
-* `pihole_clients` shows the unique clients statistics (counter which is resetted every day).
+* `pihole_clients` shows the unique clients statistics (counter which is reset every day).
+* `pihole_querytypes` shows the percentage of DNS query types like A, AAAA, etc.

 ## Configuration